Waaade105/MobilePhoneAPP/README.md

 # MobilePhoneAPP
-simple mobilephone application when customer can add, print find, modify and delete contacts.
+simple mobilephone application where customer can add, print find, modify and delete contacts.
 It is based on OOP principles

         // A program that implements a simple mobile phone with the following capabilities.
         // Able to store, modify, remove and query contact names.